-- Treating the underlying cause – for example, treatment for tuberculosis
+- treating the underlying cause – for example, treatment for tuberculosis

-- Medications such as antibiotics and anti-inflammatory medications
+- anti-inflammatory medications

-- Medications to stop the fluid from building up again.
+- medications to stop the fluid from building up again.

 Prevention of pleurisy

-There is a vaccine against one of the most common types of pneumonia.
-It is recommended that certain people be immunised, including older people, people with chronic illnesses (such as diabetes) and people with reduced immunity.
+There is a vaccine against one of the most common organisms that causes pneumonia.
+It is recommended that people who are at risk of pneumonia be immunised, including young children, older people over the age of 65, people with chronic medical conditions (such as diabetes) and people with reduced immunity.

-Apart from vaccination, treating any infection of the upper respiratory tract promptly can also reduce the risk of developing pleurisy.
+Apart from vaccination, treating any infection of the respiratory tract promptly can also reduce the risk of developing pleurisy.